tpt5cu/python-tutorial/libraries/matplotlib/README.md

         - Containers: Axis, Axes, Figure
 - Figure: everything in the graph.
 Includes the x and y axes, the title, the legend, etc.
     - A figure can contain many different axes
 - Axes: the region of the figure where the data is plotted.
-It must contain at least two Axis objects
+It must contain at least two (yes two, not one) Axis objects
     - An axes object can be assigned to 1 and only 1 figure
 - Axis: number-line-looking objects
     - The location of the ticks on the Axis is controlled by a "Locator" object and the tickable strings are controlled by a "Formatter" object